 Scholarly Commons Citation

 Rothstein, Paul F., "The Federal Rules of Evidence: Six Years After" (1981).
 Georgetown Law Faculty Publications and Other Works.
-Paper 713.
+713.